 Arunima Sinha is the world’s first female amputee, and the first Indian amputee, to climb Mount Everest.
+Recently, she has also become the first woman amputee in the world to climb Mount Vinson, the highest peak in Antarctica.
 In the same i.e. 2013 she was awarded the Padma Shri, the fourth highest civilian award in India.
 Arunima’s aim is to climb all the continents’ highest peaks and hoist the national flag of India.
-She has already climbed six peaks: Everest in Asia, Kilimanjaro in Africa, Elbrus in Europe, Kosciuszko in Australia, Aconcagua in Argentina and Carstensz Pyramid (Puncak Jaya) in Indonesiaut.
+She has already climbed six peaks: Everest in Asia, Kilimanjaro in Africa, Elbrus in Europe, Kosciuszko in Australia, Aconcagua in Argentina and Carstensz Pyramid (Puncak Jaya) in Indonesia.
 But her journey hasn’t been an easy one.
 She is a real hero who has overcome all hurdles to reach the top.

 In 2013 Arunima Sinha became the world’s first female amputee, and the first Indian amputee, to achieve this feat.
-Earlier this year she was awarded the Padma Shri, the fourth highest civilian award in India.
+In 2019, she also became the first woman amputee to climb Mount Vinson, the highest peak in Antarctica.

 On 21st May 2013 Arunima Sinha reached the Everest summit.
 Earlier her Sherpa had informed her that her oxygen supply was critically low.
 “Save your life now so that you can climb Everest again later,” he said pragmatically.
 She said, “If I don’t climb Everest now, my life will not be worth saving.”
 She erected the flag of my country on the peak, put some pictures of her idol Swami Vivekananda next to it.
 Then she used the last vestiges of her oxygen to take pictures and videos of herself on the peak.
 She knew she was probably going to die.
 So it was important that the visual proofs of her achievement make it down to the world.
 Fifty steps later, her oxygen finished.